BonsaiDen/JavaScript-Garden/doc/forinloop.md

-Since it is not possible to change the behavior of the `for in` loop itself, it is necessary to filter out the unwanted properties inside the loop body itself, this is done by using the [`hasOwnProperty`](#hasownproperty) method of the object.
+Since it is not possible to change the behavior of the `for in` loop itself, it is necessary to filter out the unwanted properties inside the loop body itself, this is done by using the [`hasOwnProperty`](#hasownproperty) method of objects.

 > **Note:** Since the `for in` always traverses the complete prototype chain, it
-> will get slow with each additional layer of inheritance added to an object.
+> will get slower with each additional layer of inheritance added to an object.

 ### Using `hasOwnProperty` for filtering